brianzinn/browserprint-es/README.md

 yarn add browserprint-es
 ```

-This is a direct port of BrowserPrint in an easier to consume and use format with modern development - adhering closely to the original API while allowing async/await and full IDE intellisense and typings support.
+This is a direct port of `BrowserPrint` in an easier to consume and use format with modern development - adhering closely to the original API while allowing async/await and full IDE intellisense and typings + comments support.

 The minified version provided by Zebra doesn't provide typings/intellisense.
-Although there is a JSDoc it's not that intuitive and cannot be brought into development flow/IDE like a commented ES version.
+Although there is a separate JSDoc it's not that intuitive and cannot be brought into development flow/IDE like a commented ES version.
 The minified script won't bundle and integrate with your build (ie: tree shaking).

-> Generated from TypeScript for strong typings support!
+> Generated from TypeScript source for automatic typings!

 ## BrowserPrint examples (following original API)
-note: see below for async/await improvements:
+This project is backwards compatible with original callback signatures, but has been extended with async/await:
 ```typescript
 import BrowserPrint, { Device, Configuration} from 'browserprint-es' let defaultDevice: Device | null = null;